Sam-prog-sudo/dataspace/docs/src/io/load.rst

 From a dataframe
 ----------------

-.. autofunction:: dataspace.core.from_df
+.. autofunction:: dataspace.core.load.from_df

   .. image:: /img/io/load_df.png

 From a csv file
 ---------------

-.. autofunction:: dataspace.core.from_csv
+.. autofunction:: dataspace.core.load.from_csv

 .. image:: /img/info/show.png

 From a Django orm query
 -----------------------

-.. autofunction:: dataspace.core.from_django
+.. autofunction:: dataspace.core.load.from_django